Selected works by recent participants

 Why are we motivated to do what we believe to be morally right?
 Relativism, contextualism, and expressivism provide straightforward answers to that question.
 But each of these views must face its own distinctive challenges.
 Dreier and Schroeder provide a guided tour of those challenges with a focus on problems arising from competing accounts of moral truth and moral disagreement.
 They finish by addressing a meta-metaethical question: Are disagreements between rival metaethicists substantive?

-Continue reading Jamie Dreier and Mark Schroeder
+Comments Off on Jamie Dreier and Mark Schroeder